RHEAGROUP/blazormessagepackexperiment/README.md

 });
 ```

-# CDP4-COMET model Versions

-The CDP4-COMET data-model provides versioned extensions of ECSS-E-TM-10-25.
-All version will need to be supported.
-MessagePack uses string and numerical keys to identify properties of an object when serialized to the binary format.
-The numneric keys provide best performance and are therefore used for serialization of the 10-25 objects.
-The value of the keys may not change over time.
-For each version that CDP4-COMET supports, a dedicated versioned `Payload` class and dedicated versioned `IMessagePackFormatter{Thing}` classes are generated.
-For each version a namespace is created.
-The baseline version is `1.0.0` which corresponds to version `2.4.1` of ECSS-E-TM-10-25 Annex A. The namespace for version `1.0.0` of the MessagePack serializer is the following: `CDP4MessagePackerializer.v1_0_0.`.

 # Performance Comparison

 The Blazor WebAssembly application uses both the MessagePack and Json serilizer to deserialize the response from the server.
 The application has been tested using